binwiederhier/ntfy/docs/subscribe/cli.md

 ```
 ntfy subscribe TOPIC COMMAND
 ```
 If you run it like this, a COMMAND is executed for every incoming messages.
-Here are a few
+Scroll down to see a list of available environment variables.
+Here are a few examples:
-examples:

 ```
 ntfy sub mytopic 'notify-send "$m"'